-How to Collect Wedding Guest Photos
+How to Collect Wedding Guest Photos: Complete Guide

-The complete guide to getting every photo from every guest.
+This is the complete guide to getting every photo from every guest.
 QR codes, announcements, and strategies that actually work.

 Photo Collection Methods Compared